-13. At busy times, Greek Orthodox priests control admission.
+13. At busy times, Greek Orthodox priests control admission to the edicule.
 Inside there are two chambers.
 In the outer one, known as the Chapel of the Angel, stands a pedestal containing what is believed to be a piece of the rolling stone used to close the tomb.

 14. A very low doorway leads to the tomb chamber, lined with marble and hung with holy pictures.
 On the right, a marble slab covers the rock bench on which the body of Jesus lay.
 It is this slab which is venerated by pilgrims, who customarily place religious objects and souvenirs on it.

 The slab was deliberately split by order of the Franciscan custos (guardian) of the Holy Land in 1555, lest Ottoman Turks should steal such a fine piece of marble.